adamakomou/project-management-cheat-sheet/README.md

 PMBOK guide describes 10 **Project Management Knowledge Areas**:
   - Integration - processes and activities needed to coordinate other processes and activities whithin PM process groups
-  - Scope - processes required to ensure that the project includes all the work required, and only the work requred, the complete the project
+  - Scope - processes required to ensure that the project includes all the work required, and only the work requred, to complete the project
   - Time - processes required to accomplish timely completion of the project
-  - Cost - processes involved in planning, budgeting and controlling costs so that the project can be completed within bidget
+  - Cost - processes involved in planning, budgeting and controlling costs so that the project can be completed within budget
   - Quality - processes that determine quality policies so that the project will satisfy the needs for which it was undertaken
   - HR - processes that organize and manage the project team